HW-SWeL/BMUSE/README.md

 #### core

 Provides the core functionality as an abstract class.
 Additionally, two example classes exist that can be used to scrape either a single given URL or a series of URLs from a given file.
 For most purposes this file scraper is likely to be sufficient and there is no need to explore further.
+If you follow the instructions below you will run the file scraper.

 To use this:
 1. Update `core > src > main > resources > applications.properties`.
 You need to specify: